 Suggestions: Environmental Justice Policy Models for Riverside County, California

-Luis González (Luis’s full Note was published in University of La Verne Law Review, Volume 47 and can be found here!)
+Luis González (Luis’s full Note was published in the University of La Verne Law Review)

 “It is our hope that the lessons learned in the communities we profile, and the analysis offered here, can be translated into, and replicated within, other struggles for justice.”